It’s a fantastic place to explore art, science and natural history in a picturesque setting that is as remarkable as the objects within.

 Let Stanton House Inn serve as your home away from home while you’re in Greenwich.
 After visiting museums, galleries and other attractions in our town, you’ll love returning to our inn where you can relax in one of our stunning rooms and suites.

-For more information on things to do in Greenwich, download a free Greenwich, CT, map.
+For more information on the best things to do in Greenwich, download our free Visitor’s Guide to Greenwich, CT.

 Photo Credit: Toa55 / Thinkstock